Charles Chilcott and Mary Strout

 of those on board, the officials’ wives.
 A number of settlers and

-children were transferred to the Challenger while a further 28 women
+children were transferred to the Challenger while a further 28

-Colonial Storekeeper.
-Unaware of the Parmelia’s fate, the
+Morgan, Colonial Storekeeper.
+Unaware of the Parmelia’s

-knife and one drinking mug for the whole party.
+biscuit one knife and one drinking mug for the whole party.

 Rough conditions made the task of relocating